The "DL2E" software is a Dragon's Lair II Enhancement.

 Press start, and watch the video for flashes of light.
 Move Dirk towards the flash by tapping the joystick in the correct direction, then let go.
 When Dirk's sword flashes, press the sword button.
 If your input is accepted and is correct, you will hear a tone.
 If your input is accepted but is not correct, you will hear a flat version of the tone and lose a life.
 If your input is not accepted at all, then you will hear a buzz sound - try again.
 A correct action will never be accepted before the flash occurs.
 All moves must be made after the start of the flash.
 Magic items that you can collect will appear during the game and flash separately, causing two flashes at once.
 Choose wisely!

 Every correct action is worth a base 500 points.
 This amount increases by collecting magic items.
 Each item will add 50 points to the base.
 For example, after you've collected 3 items, you'll get 650 points for every correct action.
 The magic items themselves are also worth points.
-Your first item is worth 5,000, and additional items will continue to increase in value (by 500 each for the laserdisc versions of the game, and 1,000 each for the Dexter version).
+Your first item is worth 5,000, and additional items will continue to increase in value.
 Each item's value will flash in your score display as Dirk picks it up.
 Magic items can become very valuable, which is crucial for earning extra lives.
 Finally, there is one more bonus score.
 Complete an entire level* without losing any lives, and you will get a 1 point bonus!
 That might sound silly, but it may actually be the most interesting score of the game.
 Without it, the last digit of your score always remains a zero.
 These 1 point bonuses represent how many levels you've completed without any mistakes.
 When your game is over, you can easily see how many it was.
 And of course, this means that the maximum possible score for DL2E can only be obtained by never losing a life!

 *Each 'level' ends with the activation of the time machine.